dwavesystems/dimod/docs/introduction.rst

 .. glossary::

     chain
-        A collection of nodes or variables in the target graph/model that we want to act as a single node/variable.
+        A collection of nodes or variables in the target :term:`graph`\ /\ :term:`model` that we want to act as a single node/variable.

     chain strength
-        Magnitude of the negative quadratic bias applied between variables to form a chain.
+        Magnitude of the negative quadratic bias applied between variables to form a :term:`chain`.

     composed sampler
-        Samplers that apply pre- and/or post-processing to binary quadratic programs without changing the underlying sampler implementation by layering composite patterns on the sampler.
+        Samplers that apply pre- and/or post-processing to binary quadratic programs without changing the underlying :term:`sampler` implementation by layering composite patterns on the sampler.
 For example, a composed sampler might add spin transformations when sampling from the D-Wave system.

     graph
         A collection of nodes and edges.
-A graph can be derived from a model: a node for each variable and an edge for each pair of variables with a non-zero quadratic bias.
+A graph can be derived from a :term:`model`\ : a node for each variable and an edge for each pair of variables with a non-zero quadratic bias.

     model